FBW23/react-intro/README.md

-* Little exercise: Create me a Navbar the "React Way"
+## Your first React component

-    * A note on copy & paste :)
+* Create me a Navbar the "React Way"
     * Go to Codepen.io => create a new Pen
     * Go to Settings => Tab "JS"
         * Preprocessor: Set "Babel"